Here you can find the current call for proposals for applications for the Otto Hahn Prize 2023.

 The Otto Hahn Prize is jointly awarded every two years by the City of Frankfurt a.
 M., the German Physical Society (DPG) and the German Chemical Society (GDCh).
 The GDCh works together with the other member societies of the German Central Committee for Chemistry (DZfCh).

-The prize has been awarded since 2005 and is a merger of the former Otto Hahn Prize of the City of Frankfurt, the Otto Hahn Prize for Physics and Chemistry of the DPG and the GDCh, which was established in 1953.
+The prize has been awarded since 2005 and is a merger of the former Otto Hahn Award of the City of Frankfurt, the Otto Hahn Award for physics and Chemistry of the DPG and the GDCh, which was established in 1953.

-Renowned physicists and chemists alternate with the award.
-It is endowed with ?
-50,000.
-Half of which is financed by the City of Frankfurt and a quarter each by the companies involved.
-The award ceremony will take place in the Pauls Church in Frankfurt.
+Alternately, renowned people from physics and chemistry are honored with the prize.
+It is endowed with ?50,000, half of which is financed by the City of Frankfurt and one quarter each by the participating companies.
+The award ceremony will take place in Frankfurt's Pauls-Kirche.

 |2019||Martin Jansen, Stuttgart||chemistry|